Fix: Jotai Not Working — Atom Not Updating, Derived Atom Out of Sync, or atomWithStorage Hydration Error

 Provider not found error — if you see “Could not find Jotai Provider” in an older version, you may have configured your app without a <Provider>.
 Jotai v2+ uses a default global store without requiring a Provider.
 If you’re using Jotai v1, add <Provider> at the root.
 If you’re on v2 and still see this, check that you’re not mixing Jotai v1 and v2 imports.

-For related React state patterns, see Fix: Zustand Not Working and Fix: TanStack Query Not Working.
+For related React state and SSR patterns, see Fix: Zustand Not Working, Fix: TanStack Query Not Working, Fix: React Suspense Not Triggering, and Fix: React Hydration Error.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.